 Hearing rehabilitation is a two-way partnership between the clinician and the client.
 Although the hearing aid analyzer is a central part of this, it should not be an obstacle to the objective of helping your clients.

-- Click here to find a beginner-friendly guide on real-ear measurement (REM)
+- Beginner-friendly guide on real-ear measurement (REM)

-- Click here to find a quick guide on visible speech mapping
+- Guide on visible speech mapping

 About the author